-Monday 18th May Captain tells us we are now bound for Mombassa so some more sea time in, still no news of survivors from Sudan, sent a letter off at Simonstown am longing to get a mail, working until 01.30hrs oiling ship, roll on the end of this lot, lets get back home.
+Monday 18th May Captain tells us we are now bound for Mombasa so some more sea time in, still no news of survivors from Sudan, sent a letter off at Simonstown am longing to get a mail, working until 01.30hrs oiling ship, roll on the end of this lot, lets get back home.

-Saturday 23rd May Arrived Mombassa at 10.00hrs went alongside to oil stopped alongside all night.
+Saturday 23rd May Arrived Mombasa at 10.00hrs went alongside to oil stopped alongside all night.
 Plenty of ships in here.
 Went ashore to see if I could buy anything but prices too dear the place is full of sailors.

 Sunday 24th May Left the wall at 06.00hrs went to anchor in the harbour.
 Destroyer came alongside to stop, then she went to sea with the Manxman.

 Monday 25th May Still in harbour, what a change but I don’t know how long for.

 Tuesday 26th May Admiral came onboard at 09.0hrs, tells us we come under his command the 4th Cruiser Squadron he is on the H.M.S.
 Newcastle.
 11.30hrs, Admiral Somerville came onboard from the H.M.S.
 Warspite, he is the C in C of the Station tells us to expect a hot time so goodness knows when we will get home.

 Wednesday 27th May Left harbour with H.M.S Newcastle and 4 destroyers had AA shoot also night encounter good shoot.